 R10.
-A Method of Study of the Ionosphere.
+A Proposal for the Use of Rockets for the Study of the Ionosphere.
 R11.
-A Nomographic Method for Both Prediction and Observation Correlation of Ionosphere Characteristics.
+A Nomographic Method for Both Prediction and Observation Correlation of Ionosphere Characteristics

 R12.
-Ionospheric Variations.
+Short Time Variations in Ionospheric Characteristics.

 R13.
 Ionospheric and Radio Propagation Disturbances, October 1943 Through February 1945.